Amin-MAG/My-Notes/Linux/Linux Commands.md

 ls | xargs
 ls | xargs wc

-# It's more flexiable to
+# It's more flexible to
 echo "hi there" | xargs -I DATA echo hi DATA there!

 # Change xargs to expect NUL (``\0'') characters as separators